 Students may not possess radios, CD players, televisions, water guns, toys and other similar items on school grounds or at school activities.
 Students are not allowed to have any wireless communication devices (i.e. cellular phones) in their possession during the academic school day, other than school assigned computers used for instructional purposes.
 No device is permitted which allows students to send or receive personal messages that would contribute to cheating, access the Internet, or take pictures.
 Inappropriate use of a device or a prohibited item will result in the device being taken away from the student, a parent or guardian notified, and returned to parent or student at a later time.
 Students found in violation of this policy may be subject to discipline and, in cases where a law may be violated, law enforcement may be contacted.
 Students need to remember that whatever they put on a personal electronic device could end up anywhere so they need to ensure the devices are used appropriately.
-Students who bring a cell phone to school with parent/guardians permission need to remember that the device brought to the school.
+Students who bring a cell phone to school with parent/guardians permission need to remember that the device should be silent and away during the school day.
+The school is not responsible for lost, stolen or damage to a personal electronic device brought to the school.
 If parents and students need to communicate during the school day please call the office at 890-2226.